 Learning to swim will help your diabetes by giving your whole body a good level of exercise to help burn some calories.

 There is no need to be scared of the water.
 If you start gradually and learn some basic stuff first, actually learning to swim can be made much easier.

 Firstly go to your local swimming pool with a friend or relative as support.
 Get into the water and just walk about within your depth.
 Venture out to about shoulder depth if you feel happy to do so, but no further.
 Feel how your body behaves in the water and how the water feels around you.

-Next try getting your face wet.
+Next, try getting your face wet.
 You can start by cupping water in your hands and throwing it onto your face, which you may find very easy.
-If so, hold the pool side and try holding your breath and submerging, partially at first.
-Just let your mouth and nose enter the water, keeping your breath held to prevent water going up your nose or in your mouth.
+If so, hold the poolside and try holding your breath and submerging, partially at first.
+Just let your mouth and nose enter the water, keeping your breath held to prevent water from going up your nose or in your mouth.